danielledaley2196/Basic-Portfolio/README.md

 # Basic-Portfolio
 ## Description
 This is a basic portfolio website about me.
 It was made using html and css.
+There is a contact page as well as a portfolio page for projects.

 It is hosted via Github.